Veritas NetBackup vs Zerto comparison

 Find out what your peers are saying about Veritas NetBackup vs. Zerto and other solutions.
 Updated: March 2024.

-Veritas NetBackup is ranked 5th in Backup and Recovery with 22 reviews while Zerto is ranked 2nd in Backup and Recovery with 127 reviews.
+Veritas NetBackup is ranked 5th in Backup and Recovery with 110 reviews while Zerto is ranked 2nd in Backup and Recovery with 235 reviews.
 Veritas NetBackup is rated 8.2, while Zerto is rated 9.0.
-The top reviewer of Veritas NetBackup writes "A stable and versatile product that is compatible with many platforms".
-On the other hand, the top reviewer of Zerto writes "Our average recovery time is now in seconds, and we can spin up a test version without affecting our production environment".
-Veritas NetBackup is most compared with Veeam Backup & Replication, Rubrik, Veritas NetBackup Appliance, Azure Backup and Dell PowerProtect DD (Data Domain), whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Dell RecoverPoint for Virtual Machines and Oracle Data Guard.
+The top reviewer of Veritas NetBackup writes "Efficient data recovery and replication features ".
+On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
+Veritas NetBackup is most compared with Veeam Backup & Replication, Rubrik, Azure Backup, Veritas NetBackup Appliance and Dell PowerProtect DD (Data Domain), whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Dell RecoverPoint for Virtual Machines and Oracle Data Guard.
 See our Veritas NetBackup vs. Zerto report.

 See our list of best Backup and Recovery vendors.